igormsouza/zeus/README.md

 ===========================

 This is an open source project that provides you an easy and fast way to create ASP .NET MVC projects.
-After some projects was developped this structure and it had some incentives by the team of [BHS](http://bhs.com.br/) .
+It has been improving during some projects and some incentives by [BHS'](http://bhs.com.br/) team.
 But now this structure is free and everyone can contribute and take its advantages...

 ### Want to contribute?
 Great!

-You can also contribuite as tester, developer and with some suggestions to improve the project.
+You can contribuite as tester, developer and with some suggestions to improve the project.

 ### How to beginning?